philiplinden/spacetime/docs/design/simulation_limits.md

 The benefit of 2D physics is that it's easier to simulate.
 The benefit of 3D physics is that it's more realistic.

+# Schedules and Simulation Authority

+Krabmaga and Bevy both use a task scheduler to manage the execution of systems.
+They approach the workload distribution differently.
+I attempted to use Bevy's scheduler and some physics crates to govern the simulation schedule, but they are very complicated and overcomplicated for what we need.

+We need a simple, clear, and well-defined simulation schedule.
+We also need to be able to define authority over what systems can run in parallel and what systems must run serially.
+This is essentially what Krabmaga's scheduler attempts to do and pretty much all we need.